ccifuentesr/kobe-spectral-synthesis/README.md

 Spectral synthesis and stellar parameter estimation for CARMENES/KOBE merged spectra, built on top of [iSpec](https://www.blancocuaresma.com/s/iSpec).
-Given a 1D, RV-corrected spectrum, the pipeline measures the radial velocity by cross-correlation and then derives the effective temperature, surface gravity and metallicity (Teff, log g, [M/H]) by full spectral synthesis, with derived mass, radius and age from PARSEC isochrones.
+Given a 1D, RV-corrected spectrum, the pipeline measures the radial velocity by cross-correlation and then fits the effective temperature and metallicity (Teff, [M/H]) by spectral synthesis.
+Crucially, surface gravity is **not**
+fitted: log g is fixed from the stellar radius and mass, where the radius comes from the Stefan–Boltzmann law (bolometric luminosity from SED fitting + Teff) and the mass from an empirical mass–luminosity relation (Eker 2018).
+With log g fixed this way — and the remaining nuisance parameters (vmic, vmac, vsini) also held fixed — the synthesis solves only for Teff and [M/H].
+Stellar age is then obtained from PARSEC isochrones.

 The pipeline is tuned for **late-K dwarfs** (K5–K7 V, Teff ≈ 4000–4800 K) observed with **CARMENES VIS** (R ≈ 94 600, 562–920 nm).
-The merged 1D spectra are produced upstream by `kobe.merge_orders.py` and are already RV-corrected (SERVAL pipeline).
+The merged 1D spectra are produced upstream by `kobe.merge_orders.py` and are already RV-corrected (the [SERVAL](https://github.com/mzechmeister/serval) pipeline).
 It can be adapted to other instruments and spectral types.

-> This repository contains two scripts: `kobe.spectral_synthesis.py`
+> This repository contains two scripts: `kobe.spectral_synthesis.py` and
-> (~4 900 lines, the analysis pipeline) and `kobe.merge_orders.py`, the upstream
+> `kobe.merge_orders.py`, the upstream tool that turns 2D CARMENES echelle
-> tool that turns 2D CARMENES echelle templates into the merged 1D input the
+> templates into the merged 1D input the pipeline reads.
-> pipeline reads.
-Both are research code: readable and heavily documented, but
-> built around one observing program.
-The notes below explain what you need to
-> run them elsewhere.

 ---